goFrendiAsgard/zaruba/docs/run-task/run-a-single-task.md

 </details>
 <!--endCode-->

+ There are special [builtin core tasks](../core-tasks/README.md) that can be executed from anywhere.

+ If you want to make your tasks globally available, you can add it's script definition to `ZARUBA_SCRIPTS` environment variable.
+Please refer to [zaruba configuration](../configuration.md).

 # Run a Project Specific Task

-But, to execute any [project](./project/README.md) specific tasks, you need to be in the project directory first:
+To execute any [project](./project/README.md) specific tasks, you need to be in the project's top level directory:

 ```bash
 cd <project-directory>